getjoystick/witcher/readme.md

 - Variables can be set using the "initialTestRunVariables" object in the setup config, or using any body or header parameter from a response to any test.
 - Variables set in initialTestRunVariables are available immediately to any test.
-- Variables set in Test Unit are only available after the are set, then can be used in any Test Units that come after.
+- Variables set in Test Unit are only available after they are set; then can be used in any Test Units that come after.

-You can set variables that can be used in subsequent tests by with data from any part of the body or header of an API response.
-See the `variablesToSet` array in the above example.
+You can set variables that can be used in subsequent tests using data from any part of the body or header of an API response.
+See the `variablesToSet` array in the below example.
 Use `responseBody` or `responseHeader` as the start of your path.
-Below are some valid examples of how to set variables based on a response from an API call.
+Here are some examples of setting variables based on a response from an API call.

 ```jsonc
 {